 Also of interest is that Lake Mary has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lake Mary telecommute to their jobs.
-Overall, about 10.28% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.28% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Lake Mary in 2018 was $46,701, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $186,804 for a family of four.
 However, Lake Mary contains both very wealthy and poor people as well.

 Lake Mary is a very ethnically-diverse city.
 The people who call Lake Mary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Mary residents report their race to be White, followed by Asian.
 Lake Mary also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.14% of the city’s residents.
 Important ancestries of people in Lake Mary include German, English, Irish, Italian, and Polish.